MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 The submitted apps will be extracted and investigated following this list:

 1. The apps are investigated.
 All dependencies must be included in the submission.
 We will lookup prior versions of the apps in the depot.
 If your app has a dependency on a third party app in AppSource, you should not include this, we will locate it in the depot. **Any unresolved dependencies will cause the submission to be rejected.
 If you include extensions created by Microsoft in your submission, it will also be rejected.**
-2. If the version numbers haven't changed and the countries haven’t changed, the validation is skipped and **the apps will not be updated.**
+2. If the version numbers haven't changed and the countries haven't changed, the validation is skipped and **the apps will not be updated.**
 3. App.json is investigated for mandatory fields. **If mandatory fields are missing, the submission is rejected.**
 4. Affixes for the submission are located. **If affixes haven't been registered or cannot be located, the submission is rejected.**
 5. Business Central Artifacts are located for the version the apps is submitted for (*Current*, *NextMinor*, or *NextMajor*).